Alan Bollard

+Alan Esmond Bollard CNZM FRSNZ (born 5 June 1951) is a New Zealand economist and retired senior public servant.
+He was Secretary to the Treasury from 1998 to 2002, Governor of the Reserve Bank from 2002 to 2012, and executive director of the Asia Pacific Economic Cooperation (APEC) secretariat from 2013 to 2018.

-Early life
+Early life and family

 Bollard was born in Auckland on 5 June 1951.
 His parents were Constance Mary (née Esmond) and Ted Bollard.
 He attended Owairaka Primary School, Wesley Intermediate School, and Mount Albert Grammar School.
-He gained a PhD in economics from the University of Auckland in 1977, and was awarded an honorary Doctor of Laws (LLD) by the same university in 2007.
+Intending to study history, he gained a PhD in economics from the University of Auckland in 1977, and was awarded an honorary Doctor of Laws (LLD) by the same university in 2007.